Hutspot: History of the dish

-According to legend, the recipe came from the cooked potato bits left behind by hastily departing Spanish soldiers during their Siege of Leiden in 1574 during the Eighty Years' War, when the liberators breached the dikes of the lower lying polders surrounding the city.
-This flooded all the fields around the city with about a foot of water.
-As there were few, if any, high points, the Spanish soldiers camping in the fields were essentially flushed out.
+According to legend, the recipe came from the food found in the cooking pots left behind by hastily departing Spanish soldiers after the end of the Siege of Leiden in 1574 during the Eighty Years' War.
+When the liberators breached the dikes of the lower-lying polders surrounding the city, the fields around the city flooded with about a foot (30cm) of water.
+As there were few, if any, high points, the Spanish soldiers camping in the fields were essentially flushed out, leaving behind most of their equipment.
+This included, according to legend, prepared hutspot, which was feasted upon by the famished population after their year-long besiegement.

-The anniversary of this event, known as Leidens Ontzet, is still celebrated every October 3 in Leiden and by Dutch expatriates the world over.
-Traditionally, the celebration includes consumption of a lot of hutspot.
+The anniversary of this event, known as Leidens Ontzet, is still celebrated every October 3 in Leiden and by Dutch expatriates around the world.
+Traditionally, the celebration includes consumption of hutspot.

 Hutspot is normally cooked with klapstuk in the same vessel.
 Klapstuk is a cut of beef from the rib section.
 It is marbled with fat and responds well to slow cooking in hutspot.
 If klapstuk is not available, then smoked bacon is commonly substituted.
 The carrots used are generally of the type known as winterpeen (winter carrots), which give the dish its distinctive flavour ordinary carrots cannot match.

-The first European record of the potato is as late as 1537, by the Spanish conquistador Juan de Castellanos, and it spread quite slowly throughout Europe from thereon.
-So the original legend likely refers to what the Dutch call a 'sweet potato' or pastinaak which is a parsnip; this vegetable played a similar role in Dutch cuisine prior to the use of the potato as a staple food.
+The first European record of the potato is as late as 1537, by the Spanish conquistador Juan de Castellanos, and the crop spread quite slowly throughout Europe from thereon.
+The original legend thus likely refers to what the Dutch call a 'sweet potato' or pastinaak, which is a parsnip; this vegetable played a similar role in Dutch cuisine prior to the use of the potato as a staple food.